Learning Outcomes

 - The defendant has admitted liability to pay damages or some other sum.

-- The claimant has obtained judgment for damages to be assessed.
+- The claimant has obtained judgment against that defendant for damages to be assessed or for a sum of money (other than costs) to be assessed.

-- The court is satisfied that, if the claim went to trial, the claimant would obtain judgment for a substantial sum of money (other than costs) against the defendant.
+- The court is satisfied that, if the claim went to trial, the claimant would obtain judgment for a substantial amount of money (other than costs) against the defendant (this requires cogent evidence).

 Procedure (Interim Payments)

-- The claimant applies using Form N244, supported by a witness statement and evidence (e.g., medical reports, financial statements).
+- The claimant applies using Form N244, supported by a detailed witness statement and evidence (e.g., medical reports, schedules of loss, expert valuations, admissions).

-- The application must be served at least 14 days before the hearing.
+- The application and evidence must be served at least 14 days before the hearing (PD 25B).

-- The applicant may file reply evidence at least 3 days before the hearing.
+- The respondent may serve evidence at least 7 days before the hearing; the applicant may serve reply evidence at least 3 days before the hearing.

-- The court decides whether to order an interim payment and, if so, the amount (which must not exceed a reasonable proportion of the likely final judgment).
+- The court decides whether to order an interim payment and, if so, the amount; it may order payment by instalments with a clear schedule.

 Evidence (Interim Payments)